-- Housing Enhancement Loan Program (HELP)
+Housing Enhancement Loan Program (HELP)

-- The Housing Rehabilitation Loan Program enables eligible low-and-moderate income homeowners to make repairs or replacements to the following four components (4COM) of a home: Roof, Electrical, Plumbing (including sanitary sewer connections), and HVAC/Furnace.
+- The Housing Rehabilitation Loan Program (HRLP) enables eligible low-and-moderate income homeowners to make repairs or replacements to the following four components (4COM) of a home: Roof, Electrical, Plumbing (including sanitary sewer connections), and HVAC/Furnace.
 These home improvements help maintain the quality of their housing and create a positive effect in the surrounding neighborhood.

 - Housing Revenue Bond Program